haxetink/tink_core/README.md

 # Future

 As the name would suggest, futures express the idea that something is going to happen in the future.
-This idea is very common.
+Or much rather: a future represents the result of an asynchronous operation, that will become available at some point in time.
+It allows you to register a `Callback` for `when` the operation is finished.

 ```haxe
 abstract Future<T> {